The Only Constant Is Change: Post-Judgment Modifications

 A parent also may want to change an existing child support order for various reasons.
 Just as with a child custody modification, a child support modification may only be sought if there was a change in circumstances since the last support order was issued.
 Such changes in circumstances may include changes in the income of one or both parents, the birth of another child to one of the parents, the amount of time that the child spends with each parent, and changes in the child’s needs.
 California law allows a modified order to go back to the date that the modification request was filed.
 It does not matter who filed the modification request or whether it was to increase or decrease child support.

-After a divorce is finalized, an ex-spouse may find that they need to go back to court to adjust one or more of the orders that was issued.
-In these situations, you should not hesitate to consult an Orange County family law lawyer who can help you navigate the process.
-At the Law Offices of David P. Schwarz, we proudly represent people in Mission Viejo, Laguna Hills, San Clemente, Dana Point, Lake Forest, Huntington Beach, Costa Mesa, Fullerton, Yorba Linda, Orange, Irvine, and Newport Beach, among other cities.
-To set up a consultation with a divorce attorney, call us at 949-735-9266 or contact us online.
+After your divorce is finalized, you or your ex-spouse may find a need to go back to court to adjust one or more of the orders that was issued.
+In these situations, you should not hesitate to consult a family law lawyer who can help you navigate the process at the Law Office of David P. Schwarz.
+To set up a consultation with us, call 949-296-4119 or contact us online.